Imafrah/Hackhthon/README.md

 # The Second Mind - AI-Powered Research System

 ## 🚀 Project Overview
 The Second Mind is an AI-driven multi-agent system designed to mimic human learning.
-It iteratively refines research outputs using **real-time web data** and **stored memory**, making smarter decisions over multiple cycles.
+It iteratively refines research outputs using real-time web data and stored memory, making smarter decisions over multiple cycles.

-This system was developed for the **IIT Hyderabad Hackathon** and leverages specialized AI agents to improve research insights dynamically.
+This system was developed for the IIT Hyderabad Hackathon and leverages specialized AI agents to improve research insights dynamically.

 ---
 ##🧠 How It Works